Construction & Engineering Treaty Reinsurance

 Engineering insurance, and reinsurance, provides coverage for risks related to engineering and construction projects.
 This includes protection against damage to machinery, equipment, and construction works, as well as associated liabilities.

-The two types of treaty reinsurance are proportional and non-proportional.
-Proportional treaties involve sharing premiums and losses between the insurer and reinsurer, while non-proportional treaties, common in construction reinsurance, involve the reinsurer covering losses that exceed a specified amount.
+The two types of Treaty reinsurance are proportional and non-proportional.
+Proportional treaties involve sharing premiums and losses between the insurer and reinsurer, while non-proportional treaties, common in Construction reinsurance, involve the reinsurer covering losses that exceed a specified amount.